 Day 10: Cairo

-If you have an early flight, you’ll be given a packed breakfast before disembarking and transferring to the airport for your return flight to the UK.
+If you have an early flight, you’ll be given a packed breakfast before disembarking and transferring to the airport for your return flight to the UK, or stay longer on El Gouna’s beaches.
 B.

 Included in price